This article shows the necessary steps for mounting the Verkada CB51/61 camera on a wall.

 A #2 phillips screwdriver or power drill with a #2 phillips driver bit

 1/8 inch (3mm) drill bit for pilot holes

 Use the T8 drive to loosen the set screws.
 Do not completely remove the screws.

 Twist the ring at the base of the housing to remove the outer cover.

 Insert the ethernet cable into the ethernet port.
 Scan the QR code for easy camera registration and setup, or proceed to www.verkada.com/start.

-Use the provided mounting template to mark wall mount holes.
 For a solid material like wood or metal, drill 1/8 inch pilot holes.
-Drive mounting screws directly into the pilot holes.
-For drywall, drill 1/4 inch holes, insert plastic anchors into holes and drive mounting screws into anchors.
+Drive the mounting screws directly into the pilot holes.
+For drywall, drill 1/4 inch holes, insert plastic anchors into the holes, and drive mounting screws into anchors.